changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-single-database-scale.md

 ---
-title: Skalowanie zasobów pojedynczej bazy danych
+title: Scale single database resources
-description: W tym artykule opisano, jak skalować zasoby obliczeniowe i magazynowe dostępne dla pojedynczej bazy danych w Azure SQL Database.
+description: This article describes how to scale the compute and storage resources available for a single database in Azure SQL Database.
 services: sql-database
 ms.service: sql-database
 ms.subservice: performance